Table of Contents

 Why I Love This Strawberry Rhubarb Pie

 Nothing screams the arrival of the spring season quite like a strawberry rhubarb pie.
 I will admit that this comes from a biased point of view based on my years growing up and living in southeast Iowa, where pretty much every farmstead boasted its own patch of fresh rhubarb.
-I learned early on that May and June are the perfect time to celebrate nature’s spring bounty, which usually translated into a promise of endless baked goods.
+I learned early on that May and June are the perfect time to celebrate rhubarb, which usually meant baking lots of desserts.

-While the traditional version of this pie, a simple combination of fruit, sugar, and a thickening agent, has its strong points, I always felt that something was missing.
+While the traditional version of this pie, an easy combo of fruit, sugar, and a thickening agent, has its strong points, I always felt that something was missing.
 That’s where the magic of slow roasting comes in.
 By gently heating the strawberries and rhubarb with a bit of sugar, the fruits naturally condense into a rich, jam-like filling that needs no cornstarch.

 This recipe originally appeared in my cookbook, There’s Always Room at the Table, which was published on March 4, 2025.